Click on a section title to view information.

 The Family Educational Rights and Privacy Act (FERPA) (20 U.S.C. § 1232g; 34 CFR Part 99) is a Federal law that protects the privacy of student education records.
 The law applies to all schools that receive funds under an applicable program of the U.S. Department of Education.
 FERPA gives parents certain rights with respect to their children’s education records.
 These rights transfer to the student when he or she reaches the age of 18 or attends a school beyond the high school level.
 Students to whom the rights have transferred are “eligible students.”
 View more information about FERPA.

 The CF Financial Aid Office supports students and their families with planning for and meeting college expenses.
 This financial assistance helps cover higher education expenses and related costs.
 There are several types of financial aid, including grants and scholarships, work study and loans.
 Financial Aid representatives in Ocala, Citrus and Levy county locations are available to assist you.
-The C.W.
-Young Veteran Tuition Waiver Program authorizes an out-of-state fee waiver for honorably discharged veterans.
 For complete financial aid information, click here.

 CF encourages faculty, staff and students to deter, detect and defend themselves against identity theft.
 Deter by minimizing your risk.
 Detect by monitoring accounts and bank statements monthly and checking your credit report on a regular basis.
 And defend by taking steps to respond and recover from identity theft as soon as you suspect it.
 Click for resources to prevent your identity theft.